ccqpein/CodeItLater/README.md

   |-- (4 "MARK: you can left keyword to marked comment line")
 ```

+Same format as filetypes, if you want get two keywords together:

+`codeitlater -k "TODO MARK"`

 #### Output to Org file ####

 Give `-o` to let codeitlater write result to org-file.